loic.dubois@univ-eiffel.fr

 Two lower bounds for p-centered colorings | with Joret, Perarnau, Pilipczuk, and Pitois | DMTCS 2020 |

-Hyperbolic triangulations | with Despré, Pouget, and Teillaud | submitted to the Computational Geometry Algorithms Library (CGAL) |
+Hyperbolic triangulations | with Despré, Pouget, and Teillaud | To appear in the Computational Geometry Algorithms Library (CGAL) |

 Assembler (36h) |